-Park’s research agendas have focused on psychometric methods, focusing on statistical modeling of educational and psychological processes using latent class models and item response theory models.
+Park’s research agendas have focused on data science and learning analytics methodologies in health professions education.
 He has also actively engaged in interdisciplinary research in the social sciences, collaborating with diverse researchers and practitioners across disciplines.
 His work in the health professions education has advanced the preparation of learners in clinical reasoning and measurement of competencies through validity studies.
-His psychometric research has contributed to methods that reduce statistical error for complex data structures.

 - Park, Y. S., Hicks, P. J., Carraccio, C., Margolis, M., & Schwartz, A. (2018).
 Does incorporating a measure of clinical workload improve workplace-based assessment scores?
 Insights for measurement precision and longitudinal score growth from ten pediatrics residency programs.
 Academic Medicine, 93, S21-S29.

 - Park, Y. S., Lin, Q., & Xing, K. (2023).
 Evaluating modes of observations using hierarchical signal detection rater models.
 Multivariate Behavioral Research, 58(4), 843-858. doi: 10.1080/00273171.2022.2138253

 - Park, Y. S., & Xing, K. (2019).
 Rater model using signal detection theory for latent differential rater functioning.
 Multivariate Behavioral Research, 54(4), 492-504. doi: 10.1080/00273171.2018.1522496.